By Tacoma/Pierce County Habitat for Humanity in Fundraiser

 Each team has control over the scope of their race in terms of how “exposed” they are.

 You decide who’s on your team – choosing whether to limit it to your immediate family or opt to open it up to a wider network of friends and colleagues.
-You could make agreements with your team about self-isolating ahead of race day, just to be extra careful.
+You could make agreements with your team about self-isolating and/or testing ahead of race day, just to be extra careful.

 On event day your team can evaluate which challenges, if any, you’d like to skip and/or how far from home you want the adventure to take you.